Data protection declaration

 This data is saved temporarily in a protocol file (so-called "logfile").
 Initially, this serves the purpose of ensuring constant system security and stability and enabling technical administration to take place, in order to guarantee a breakdown free establishment of a connection and operation of our website, as well as to ensure it can be used comfortably.
 In addition, this data is evaluated for internal administrative and statistical purposes in order to improve our online service.
 This data is not combined with other data or sources of data which would enable your person to be traced.

-The legal basis for the processing is Article 6 Paragraph 1 Sentence 1 Letter f) GDPR.
+The legal basis for the processing is Article 6 paragraph 1 letter f) GDPR.
 By means of this data processing, we are pursuing our legitimate interest in maintaining the operational security of our Internet sites, so that these Internet sites and the information contained in them can be provided in a disruption free and comfortable manner.

 Duration of the saving: